Here's How Much You'd Have If You Invested $1000 in AutoZone a Decade Ago

 Bottom Line

-While anyone can invest, building a lucrative investment portfolio takes research, patience, and a little bit of risk.
-If you had invested in AutoZone ten years ago, you're probably feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
+So, if you had invested in AutoZone ten years ago, you're likely feeling pretty good about your investment today.

 AutoZone's high quality products, store-expansion initiatives and omni-channel efforts to improve customer shopping experience are boosting the company’s market share.
 The retailer of automotive aftermarket parts has been generating record revenues since 29 consecutive years on the back of stable growth in the auto parts market and expansion of the store base.
 Increasing e-commerce efforts and cost-saving efforts amid the coronavirus pandemic, are aiding the company’s top line growth.
 However, new strains of the COVID-19 pandemic may mar the firm’s near-term revenues and earnings.
 High debt levels restrict the firm’s financial flexibility.
 Further, increasing operating expenses and tariff woes are expected to clip the company’s profits.
 As such, the stock warrants a cautious stance as of now.